aayushchouhan24/react-native-auto/Readme.md

-# React Native Init - React Native Environment Setup Script
+# React Native Auto - React Native Environment Setup Script

-**react-native-init** is an easy-to-use command-line tool that automates the setup of a React Native development environment for both macOS and Windows systems.
+**react-native-auto** is an easy-to-use command-line tool that automates the setup of a React Native development environment for both macOS and Windows systems.
 It runs the appropriate React Native setup script based on your operating system, ensuring you have everything ready for mobile app development.

 ## ✨ Features